 Critical thinker: Do you naturally question the things you hear, the things you read, and the received wisdom that shapes people’s decisions?
 Many education systems don’t encourage this but it’s essential that you’re intellectually curious and challenge yourself and others with an evidence-based approach.

 Likeable: there’s no point being right if you can’t get people to agree with you.
 You need to be able to bring people with you, whether they’re policymakers, business people, colleagues on development programmes or the disadvantaged people who our work hopes to benefit.

 Multitasker: The nature of the work, with no project being a full time engagement, means that we might be working on several projects at once.
 You need to be on top of all of them and able to switch between them at short notice.

 An appetite for travel: While we use technology to the best of our ability, infrastructure in some of our workplaces and the nature of learning mean that, often, in person engagement is more effective.
 If you’re not the type of person who enjoys travelling to new places then this probably isn’t the job for you.

 We aim to be a company fit for the 21st Century.
 A job is perhaps not the right term as what we’re seeking are bespoke partnerships with talented people to meet their personal and professional needs as well as those of Agora.
 That is to say we’re interested in building Agora and want you to want to be part of it.
+That sounds like marketing speak, but it is genuinely how we want to build the business.
 If we share principals and objectives and you have the right skills, then we’re open as to how we make it work on a case by case basis.
-This might include:

-· Fully remote working on a full-time basis.
+All positions are based on remote working, while we aim to meet physically as regularly as possible.
 We have people across four continents and it can be a real advantage to keep travel time down.

-· Among others – if there’s a way you have in mind that you want an arrangement to work, we’re open to the conversation.
+Beyond this, if there’s a way of working you have in mind, we’re open to the conversation.